-The Wrangler Express Center is your first stop during your visit to Odessa College.
+The Wrangler Express Center, located on the first floor of the Saulsbury Campus Center, is your first stop during your visit to Odessa College.
 The Wrangler Express provides various services and has extended hours to better serve YOU.
 During your visit, the Wrangler Express can assist you with: